 Can I Have Laser Eye Surgery If I Have Glaucoma?

-- 2. Can I have Laser Eye Surgery if I have glaucoma?
+So, you may be wondering: Can I have Laser Eye Surgery if I have glaucoma?

 Well, the answer to this question may not be quite as straightforward as you were expecting.
 But before we get into that, let’s cover the basics.